-The first version of these notes was prepared for the Workshop on semigroups and categories held at the University of Ottawa between 2nd and 4th May 2010.
-The second version was prepared for the Field's Institute sponsored workshop New directions in inverse semigroups to be held between 1st and 4th June 2016 again at the University of Ottawa.
-As a result of constructive laziness on the part of the author, there is little difference between the two versions except that Section 5 has been replaced by an all-new Section 5 which is intended to smooth the transition to the new approach to inverse semigroup theory that has developed in the past 6 years.
+The first version of this article was prepared for the Workshop on semigroups and categories held at the University of Ottawa between 2nd and 4th May 2010.
+The second version was prepared for the Field's Institute sponsored workshop New directions in inverse semigroups held between 1st and 4th June 2016 again at the University of Ottawa.
+This version was prepared for my seminar in Bordeaux in April 2018.